linzjs/linz/docs/models_grid.rst

 grid.actions
 ============

 ``grid.actions`` should be an Array of Objects.
-Each object dscribes an action that a user can make, at the model level.
+Each object describes an action that a user can make, at the model level.
 Each action should be an Object with the following keys:

 - ``label`` is the name of the action.
 - ``action`` is the last portion of a URL, which is used to perform the action.